sourcegraph/deploy-sourcegraph/docs/configure.md

    - Commit manual modifications to Kubernetes YAML files.
    - Commit commands that should be run on every update (e.g. `kubectl apply`) to [./kubectl-apply-all.sh](../kubectl-apply-all.sh).
    - Commit commands that generally only need to be run once per cluster to (e.g. `kubectl create secret`, `kubectl expose`) to [./create-new-cluster.sh](../create-new-cluster.sh).

+1. When you upgrade, merge the corresponding upstream release tag into your release branch.

 ## Dependencies